kwisatzheadache/flight_coding/README.md

 rather than passing it in each function call.

 6/19
-Genotype is training - with a few caveats.
-Current issue is the :ets tables.
-They should be deleted each iteration, so that the db limit is never reached.
-However, this doesn't seem to be the case.
-Exploring :ets management as well as moving away from :ets entirely for neurons.
+Genotype is training - with a few caveats. :ets issue has been resolved.
+Network can now train epochs greater than 250.

 ```elixir